andang72/architecture-community-studio-web/README.md

 - [License](#license)

 ## About
-**DATA APIs Studio** is simple management platform for making APIs, webpages.
+**RESTful APIs Studio** is simple web application working with  a RESTful APIs Server.

 ## Getting Started
 In order to run **DATA APIs Studio** on your local machine all what you need to do is to have the prerequisites stated below installed on your machine and follow the installation steps down below.